SomMeri/grunt-zip-to-crx/README.md

 * `src: 'all/in/this/directory/*.zip'`
 * `src: ['path/to/file.zip', 'different/zipped.zip', 'globbing/*.zip']`.

-Destination property `dest` must contain path to single directory or single filename.
-Directory path must end with a slash `/`.
+Destination property `dest` must contain path to single directory ended by a slash `/` or single filename.
 If the `src`property references multipe files,  then the `dest` must contain directory.

-If the `dest` property contains a directory, plugin guesses output filename from input file name.

 Examples:
 * `dest: 'path/to/file.crx'`,
 * `dest: 'path/to/directory/`.

 Destination property is optional.
-If it is not specified, plugin guesses output filename from input file name and places the result into the project root.
+If the `dest` does not specify filename, e.g. is empty or contains a directory, plugin guesses output filename from input file name.

 ### Options
 Zip_to_crx task requires one mandatory option: